Improving Generalization of Complex Models under Unbounded Loss Using PAC-Bayes Bounds: Introduction

-The prevalent training methodologies for neural networks, utilizing SGD or Adam, often necessitate integrating various tricks/regularization techniques to optimize generalization performance.
-To understand the underlying benefits of these strategies, numerous studies have focused on studying individual strategies.
-For instance, it has been shown that larger learning rates \citep{cohen2021gradient,barrett2020implicit}, momentum \citep{ghoshimplicit}, smaller batch sizes~\citep{leenew} and batch normalization~\citep{luo2018towards} individually induce higher degrees of \textit{implicit regularization} on the sharpness of the loss function, yielding better generalization.
-Additionally, the intensity of \textit{explicit regularization} techniques such as weight decay~\citep{loshchilov2017decoupled}, dropout \citep{wei2020implicit}, parameter noise injection \citep{neelakantan2015adding, orvieto2022anticorrelated}, label noise \citep{damian2021label} can significantly affect generalization.
-Despite these observations and explanations, it's unclear why seeking optimal combinations of these regularizations is still crucial in practice.
-Adjusting the intensity of each regularization based on different scenarios can be a tedious job, especially when previous research has indicated that some techniques can conflict with each other \citep{li2019understanding}.
-We summarize this challenge for conventional training in (\nameref{q1}).
+On the other hand, the prevalent training methods for neural networks, which involve minimizing empirical risk with SGD/Adam, achieve satisfactory test performance.
+However, they often require integration with various regularization techniques to optimize generalization performance.
+For instance, research has shown that factors such as larger learning rates \citep{cohen2021gradient,barrett2020implicit}, momentum \citep{ghoshimplicit,cattaneo2023implicit}, smaller batch sizes~\citep{leenew}, parameter noise injection \citep{neelakantan2015adding, orvieto2022anticorrelated}, and batch normalization~\citep{luo2018towards} all induce higher degrees of \textit{implicit regularization}, yielding better generalization.
+Besides, various \textit{explicit regularization} techniques, such as weight decay~\citep{loshchilov2017decoupled}, dropout \citep{wei2020implicit}, label noise \citep{damian2021label} can also significantly affect generalization.
+While many studies have explored individual regularization techniques to identify their unique benefits, the interaction among these regularizations remains less understood.
+As a result, in practical scenarios, one has to extensively tune the hyperparameters corresponding to each regularization technique to obtain the optimal test performance.